AntonioRedondo/AntoniosCatsHome/README.md

 Given I am only provided with the above mockup representing a common use case, four images of cats and a JSON file containing a list of cat names and descriptions:

-- A web GUI has to be implemented to show a list of cats which are available for adopting from the local cats shelter "Antonio's Cats Home":
+- A web GUI has to be implemented to show a list of cats which are available for adopting from the local cats shelter "Antonio's Cats Home".

 - The interface must contain an input text field that when typing on it it will filter cats' cards out.

-On the JSON feed the cats won't be ordered by name, but when shown on screen they will need to be sorted alphabetically.
+- On the JSON feed the cats won't be ordered by name, but when shown on screen they will need to be sorted alphabetically.

 - A card at a time can be selected.
 There must be some visual hint to distinguish the selected card.